FoamLeave/Hello-World-Microservices/README.md

 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh" # This loads nvm
 ```

-3. After installed, close the terminal and open a new termal window.
-On the new Ubuntu terminal, copy and paste in the following cmd and hit Enter key on your keyboard.
+3. After installation, close the terminal and open a new terminal window.
+On the new Ubuntu terminal, copy and paste in the following cmd and hit the Enter key on your keyboard.

 ```bash
 nvm --version